 Under President George W. Bush and President Barck Obama, the turn away from international law, underway since the administration of Ronald Reagan in the early 1980’s, accelerated sharply.

 One need only mention the invasion of Iraq in 2003 in flagrant violation of Article 2 paragraph 4 of the United Naitons Charter, the adoption of torture as the official policy of the U.S. under Geroge W. Bush and Barack Obama’s failure to bring those responsible for torture to justice as required by the U.N.
 Convention Against Torture, and the failure to stand up strongly against Russian aggression in Georgia in 2008 and in the Ukraine and the Criimea in 2014.

-In the end, it appears that those who have not studied and grasped the lessons of 20th century history, particularly in Europe cannot understand what is at stake in the ongoing struggles of the 21st century, and the actions that need to be taken to avoid the repetition of the horrors the United Nations was found in 1945 to prevent.
+In the end, it appears that those who have not studied and grasped the lessons of 20th century history, particularly in Europe, cannot understand what is at stake in the ongoing struggles of the 21st century, and the actions that need to be taken to avoid the repetition of the horrors the United Nations was founded in 1945 to prevent.